Minister for Equalities and International Development

-The Minister for Equalities is a Junior ministerial post in the Scottish Government.
+The Minister for Equalities & International Development is a Junior ministerial post in the Scottish Government.
 As a result, the Minister does not attend the Scottish Cabinet.
 The post was created in June 2018 under the title 'Minister for Older People and Equalities: the Minister supports the Cabinet Secretary for Social Justice, who is a full member of cabinet.

-The incumbent Minister is Kaukab Stewart since 8 May 2024.
+The incumbent Minister is Simita Kumar since 21 May 2026.

 Overview

 The Minister for Older People and Equalities had specific responsibility for promoting and coordinating policy in support of: